Sabine Getty

-Sabine Getty (née Ghanem; born August 14, 1984) is a Swiss-Lebanese jewelry designer, socialite, and contributing editor at Tatler.
+Sabine Getty (born August 14, 1984) is a British-Lebanese creative director, jewelry designer and executive film producer The Voice of Hind Rajab.

 Early life

 Ghanem was born and raised in Geneva, Switzerland.
 Her father, Charbel Ghanem, is a Lebanese financier and her mother, Karine Ratl, is an Egyptian interior decorator.
 Ghanem speaks English, French and Arabic.
 She studied theatre and opera before switching to design.
 She graduated from the Gemological Institute of America in 2012 before moving to London.

+Education

+Getty studied Communication and Media Studies at the American University of Paris (AUP).
+She later trained at the Gemological Institute of America (GIA), where she qualified in diamond grading and jewellery design.